marithetland/susCovONT/README.md

 # covid-genomics

+NOTE THIS IS CURRENTLY BEING DEVELOPED PLEASE DO NOT USE.

 Wrapper to basecall and demultiplex Sars-CoV-2 samples from ONT sequencing runs, then running the artic pipeline and finally assigning lineage with pangloin.

 This wrapper script is intended for the use at the AMR lab at Stavanger University Hospital.
 It performs basecalling and demultiplexing of fast5 files from a nanopore sequencing run.
 It takes as input the fast5-folder from your sequencing run and will output a consensus.fasta sequence which you can use for further analyses (e.g. phylogeny, pangolin, etc.).